What business records should I keep?

 - If you are claiming mileage allowance for business trips you must record details of the journey, such as date, number of miles travelled, destination and purpose of the business trip

 You need to set up a system for keeping your accounting records.
-You should at the very least have a cash book – this should record payments to and from your bank, cash receipts and payments and any amounts you take out of the business.
+You should at the very least have a cash book (for example a manual cash book or a spreadsheet)– this should record payments to and from your bank, cash receipts and payments and any amounts you take out of the business.
 You may also want to keep a separate record book for your day to day small cash transactions – a petty cash book.

 Some specific examples of records you should keep, depending on the type and size of your business, include: